apache/accumulo-website/_docs-2/getting-started/features.md

 ## Integrity/Availability

-### Master fail over
+### Manager fail over

-Multiple masters can be configured.
-Zookeeper locks are used to determine which master is active.
-The remaining masters simply wait for the current master to lose its lock.
-Current master state is held in the metadata table and Zookeeper.
+Multiple managers can be configured.
+Zookeeper locks are used to determine which manager is active.
+The remaining managers simply wait for the current manager to lose its lock.
+Current manager state is held in the metadata table and Zookeeper.

 ### Logical time